25 Things You Didn’t Know You Could Sell on eBay, From Pine Cones to Dentures

 Did you realize you can sell your used clothes on eBay?

-Keep in mind that this might not earn you big bucks, but it can often earn you more than you would make at a yard sale.
+Keep in mind that this might not earn you big bucks, but it will net more than you would make at a yard sale.
 Obviously, better name brands sell for more money.

 However, common items in great condition sell very well.
-For example, standard black dress pants may have a good market because many people need them but don’t want to or can’t afford the prices in the store.
-Children’s clothing tends to sell exceptionally well on eBay.
+For example, standard black dress pants may have a good market, and children’s clothing tends to sell exceptionally well on eBay.

 You probably think I’m joking.
 I’m totally serious.

-Empty toilet paper rolls will sell on eBay because they make great craft supplies for kids.
-They may not sell for a ton of money… but what else were you planning to do with them?
+Cardboard toilet paper rolls will sell on eBay because they make great craft supplies for kids.
+They may not sell for a ton of money.
+But what else were you planning to do with them?

 16. Perfume and Makeup Samples